oz-tal/statesman_mongoid/README.md

 ## Usage

-Follow instructions in the Statesman's doc and simply replace the ActiveRecord adapters with these ones when approriate:
+Follow instructions in the Statesman's doc and simply replace the ActiveRecord adapters with these ones when appropriate:
 ``` ruby
 Statesman::Adapters::Mongoid
 Statesman::Adapters::MongoidTransition